sreachtools/sreachtools.github.io/installation.md

 ### Dependencies

 You can skip installing the dependencies marked **optional**.
 This will disable some of the features of SReachTools or hamper performance.
+We will denote MATLAB's command prompt by `>>`, while the system command prompt by `$ `.
 1. MATLAB (>2017a)
     1. Toolboxes
         1. MATLAB's Statistics and Machine Learning Toolbox